JuliusWelzel/pvt_covidom/README.md

 * 101_software *(toolboxes and additional functions)*

 ## Versioning
-*Version 1.1//01.03.2020* - Update to run experiment from single batch
+*Version 1.1.1//15.06.2022* - Minor bug fix in installation related to pywinhook